 To remove a correction rule, just select the row you want to remove and click Delete.
 Below are some samples that show how you can use the AutoCorrect to insert symbols:

-• The AutoCorrect does not work in formulas or hyperlinks.
+- AutoCorrect doesn't function in formulas or hyperlinks.

-• Every change you made in Excel AutoCorrect options applies to all workbooks and Office products.
+Changes made in Excel AutoCorrect options apply universally across all workbooks and Office products.

-• Press Ctrl + Z to cancel auto-correction at any time.
+Press Ctrl + Z to cancel auto-correction at any point.